Cary man dies after contracting vibrio from eating oysters at Wilmington

 It's unclear when or what restaurant the man ate the oysters at.

-Health officials say these types of infections can be prevented by thoroughly cooking seafood or shellfish especially oysters and not exposing open wounds to seawater.
+Health officials said these types of infections can be prevented by thoroughly cooking seafood or shellfish especially oysters and not exposing open wounds to seawater.

 Most infections occur from May through October when water temperatures are warmer.